 Once I have the review finalized, I’ll convert it to WordPress HTML, upload the figures, schedule the review to be published, and credit you.

 - Your name as you’d like it to appear

 - A small 50×50 SFW (Safe For Work) image as your picture

 - A URL that you’d like people to link to, if any.

 Tone and Voice

-- Scifiinterfaces.com has a distinct voice, and we’d like to keep that tone.
+- Scifiinterfaces.com has a distinct voice, and I’d like to keep that tone.
 Of course the best place to set a sense of it is to read the existing entries in the database and try and match that.
-But we know it’s also useful to read a description, and that is as follows.
+But I know it’s also useful to read a description, and that is as follows.

 - Be succinct.
 Try and describe the most with as few words as possible.

 - Be neutral.
-We’re kind of like sci-fi anthropologists here, and deliberately staying clear of giving the reviews too much of our own personalities.
+I’m kind of like a sci-fi anthropologist here, and deliberately staying clear of giving the reviews too much in the way of personality.
 Remember, this is a reference.